tackvector/nvim/README.md

 - [Mini.starter](https://github.com/echasnovski/mini.starter)

 In Neovim-QT, the default splash screen doesn't show up on start.
 As far as I've researched, this is a common issue.
 I've only ever experienced it when using a statusline plugin, hence my desire to write my own.
 So, I grabbed a greeter to fill that space until I can figure out what is causing it for certain.
+UPDATE: removing the 'updatetime' option from my config fixes the :start issue I've had.

 #### *Help and file navigation*